Harju County: German occupation

-Second Soviet occupation
+Second Soviet rule

 The Forest Brothers resistance movement was considered to be the weakest in Harju County, due to dense population, fewer forests and more Soviet military activity.
 New deportations followed in 1949.
 The Soviet era brought development of heavy industry, a massive influx of foreign workers from throughout the Soviet Union and construction of new districts (Maardu, Mustamäe, Väike-Õismäe and Lasnamäe) for Tallinn.

 Hotel Viru in Tallinn was built in 1972 as the first modern highrise in Estonia.
 The 1980 Summer Olympics Sailing events were held in Tallinn.
 The event also brought major construction, such as the seaside road from Central Tallinn to Pirita, renovation projects in Tallinn Old Town and the iconic highrise Hotel Olümpia and Tallinn TV Tower.

 In 1962, Paldiski became a Soviet Navy nuclear submarine training centre and had two land-based nuclear reactors with 16,000 employees.
 It was a closed town until the last Russian warship left in August 1994.
 Until then it was the last Russian military base in Estonia.
 Russia relinquished control of the nuclear reactor facilities in September 1995.